 This has improved my level of fitness, strength, and performance in games and I don’t run out of breath too easily.

-Question 8: Can Parents Enjoy Soccer?
+8. Can Parents Enjoy Soccer?

 Most definitely, I played soccer when I was young and my dad was a soccer referee and I must confess when your dad is a ref you are not a popular guy.

-But I just have to close my ears from hearing the spectators shouting at the ref, poor me.
+My dad would always take me to the soccer games on weekends but I just have to close my ears from hearing the spectators shouting at the ref, poor me.

 Parents who are involved with their kid’s soccer training are bound to enjoy soccer in a variety of ways.